PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 With these pseudorandom stream ciphers, you first randomly select a key K that is shorter than the length of the plaintext.
 Such a random key K is usually created by our computer on the basis of unpredictable data which it collects over time, such as the time between network messages, mouse movements, and so on.

-This random key K is then inserted into an expansion algorithm which creates a pseudorandom key stream as long as the message.
+This random key $K$ is then inserted into an expansion algorithm which creates a pseudorandom key stream as long as the message.
 You can specify precisely how long the keystream needs to be (e.g., 500 bits, 1000 bits, 1200 bits, 29,117 bits, and so on).

 A pseudorandom keystream appears *as if* it was chosen completely randomly from the set of all strings with the same length.
 Hence, encryption with a pseudorandom keystream appears as if it had been done with a one-time pad.
 But that is, of course, not the case.

 As our private key is shorter than the keystream and our expansionary algorithm needs to be deterministic in order for the encryption/decryption process to work, not every keystream of that particular length could have resulted as an output from our expansionary operation.

 Suppose, for instance, that our private key has a length of 128 bits and that we can insert it into an expansionary algorithm to create a much longer keystream, say of 2,500 bits.
-As our expansionary algorithm needs to be deterministic, our algorithm can at most select 1/2<sup>128</sup> strings with a length of 2,500 bits.
+As our expansionary algorithm needs to be deterministic, our algorithm can at most select $1/2^{128}$ strings with a length of 2,500 bits.
 So such a keystream could never be selected entirely randomly from all the strings of the same length.

 Our definition of a stream cipher has two aspects: (1) a keystream as long as the plaintext is generated with the aid of a private key; and (2) this keystream is combined with the plaintext, typically via an XOR operation, to produce the ciphertext.

 Sometimes people define condition (1) more strictly, by asserting that the keystream must specifically be pseudorandom.
 This means that neither the shift cipher, nor the one-time pad would be considered stream ciphers.

 In my view, defining condition (1) more broadly provides an easier way to organize encryption schemes.
 In addition, it means that we do not have to stop calling a particular encryption scheme a stream cipher just because we learn that it does not actually rely on pseudorandom keystreams.

+**Notes:**

+[4] Crypto Museum, "Washington-Moscow hotline," 2013, available at [https://www.cryptomuseum.com/crypto/hotline/index.htm](https://www.cryptomuseum.com/crypto/hotline/index.htm).

 ## Block ciphers